wiseman-timelord/InfoEventMon/README.md

-# NetForm
+# PerforMancer-BaPs Previously NetForm
 ## Status:
-Development.
+Under Development.
-<br>The scripts for NetForm have been tested to, run on Windows 10 and fail on Windows 8.1,  due to multiple reasons, these will later be investigated.
+<br>The scripts for NetForm have been re-used, as well as some of the batch code from my new project "LlmCpp-BaPs-Agent", this will create 4 windows, that will run, Powershell 5.1 and PWSH 7.4, commands compatible in windows, 8.1 and 10......

+(O_o/'

+HERE IS THE OLD DESCRIPTION...

 ## Description
 NetForm is a PowerShell application designed for Windows users, providing real-time monitoring of network adapter statistics, including data rates, total data, errors, discards, and pause frames.